companieshouse/fil-tuxedo-stack/roles/database/README.md

 * The target host(s) have **not** been previously provisioned by this role and **no** dbspaces or chunks exist
 * There are **no** active `oninit` processes on the target host(s) when this role is executed
-* Each database server instance will run under a separate
+* Each database server instance has a corresponding user account of the same name for administering that server instance (active `oninit` proceesses will be owned by `root` as many Informix binaries make use of the `setuid` and `setgid` flags)

 ## Informix database configuration

 The `informix_service_config` variable controls the configuration of Informix databases, dbspaces, chunks and server connections.
 Project defaults that cater for the the initial cloud migration of on-premise Informix servers to AWS have been specified in `defaults/main.yml`.

-The`informix_service_config` variable should be defined as a dictionary of dictionaries, whose keys represent unique server instances of Informix (these keys are referred to as `server_name` through the remainder of this document):
+The`informix_service_config` variable should be defined as a dictionary of dictionaries, whose keys represent unique server instances of Informix (analgous to the 'server name'):

 ```yaml
 informix_service_config: